How to Start an LLC in Arizona? | Step-by-Step Guide

-LLCs in Arizona need to have a separate bank account just for their LLC.
+LLCs in Arizona need to have a separate business bank account just for their LLC.

 This is because personal asset protection shields owners from business debts and liabilities, but this separation isn't complete until the two accounts become entirely separate.

 In order to make sure that your personal funds remain separated from those of the LLC, it's important not only to open an LLC-dedicated account at a different institution than where you hold personal or household funds - but also to keep in mind how money flows into and out of your new company's accounts.